Andrianos-Mastrokolias/Campus-Food-Ordering-Platform/docs/user-stories.md

 6B.
 As a user, I want to select the vendor role after logging in so that I can complete the vendor registration process and gain access to vendor features once approved.

 6C.
 As a user, I want to select admin role after logging in so that I can complete and submit the admin application form and gain admin privileges once approved.

+# Sprint 3

+# US1: Vendor detail change request

+As a vendor, I want to request changes to my vendor details, so that my information stays updated but still requires admin approval.

+---

+# US2: In-app order notifications

+As a student, I want to receive an in-app notification when my order is ready, so that I know when to collect it.

+---

+# US3: Email notification

+As a student, I want to receive an email when my order is ready, so that I am notified even when I am not using the app.

+---

+# US4: Admin notifications

+As an admin, I want to be notified when a vendor requests detail changes, so that I can review and approve them quickly.

+---

+# US5: Student payments

+As a student, I want to pay for my order using PaySnap/PayShip, so that I can complete my order digitally.

+---

+# US6: Vendor and student analytics

+As a vendor, I want to view analytics for orders and sales, so that I can understand how my menu is performing.

+As a student, I want to see simple order insights, so that I can view my spending and order history.